ruricolist/FXML/README.md

 Undefined entities are signaled as `undefined-entity`, a subtype of `well-formedness-violation`.
 The name of the undefined entity can be read with `undefined-entity-name`.

-You can omit the entity with `continue`, or manually supply an expansion with `use-value`.
+There are two restarts for undefined entities: you can omit the entity with `continue`, or manually supply an expansion with `use-value`.

 #### Undeclared namespaces